day8/re-frame/docs/EPs/002-ReframeInstances.md

 Currently, there can only be one instance of `re-frame` on a page.
-This design limitation simplifies the programmer's development experience in 98% of usecases.
+This design limitation simplifies the programmer's development experience in 98.3% of usecases (yes, I just pulled that number out of my keyboard).

 But there are some problematic usecases:
-  1. when two instances of **the same** app need to coexist on the one page:
+  1. when two or more instances of **the same** app need to coexist on the one page:
      - think of `devcards` where instances should coexist
      - when unittesting, it might be useful to create re-frame "instances" serially, use them, and then throw them away.
-  2. when **different** re-frame apps need to coexist on the one page.
-Different, as in, completely different apps - like one is TodoMVC and the other is a MemeCreator.
+  2. when two or more instances of **different** re-frame apps need to coexist on the one page.
+Different, as in, one is TodoMVC and the other is a MemeCreator.

-So, the challenge is to facilitate these more complicated usecases but, in the process, to not lose the current simplicity which is enjoyed most of the time.
+The challenge is to facilitate these more complicated usecases while not, in the process, losing the current simplicity which is enjoyed most of the time.

 ### Global State As A Frame